Illuminated manuscript: Latin Europe

 Other illuminated liturgical books appeared during and after the Romanesque period.
-These included Psalters, and small, personal devotional books known as Books of Hours.
-These items were often richly illuminated with miniatures, decorated initials and floral borders.
-They were costly and therefore only owned by wealthy patrons.
+These included psalters, which usually contained all 150 canonical psalms, and small, personal devotional books made for lay people known as books of hours that would separate one's day into eight hours of devotion.
+These were often richly illuminated with miniatures, decorated initials and floral borders.
+They were costly and therefore only owned by wealthy patrons, often women.

 As the production of manuscripts shifted from monasteries to the public sector during the High Middle Ages, illuminated books began to reflect secular interests.
 These included short stories, legends of the saints, tales of chivalry, mythological stories, and even accounts of criminal, social or miraculous occurrences.
 Some of these were also freely used by storytellers and itinerant actors to support their plays.

-The Byzantine world produced manuscripts in its own style, versions of which spread to other Orthodox and Eastern Christian areas.
-With their traditions of literacy uninterrupted by the Middle Ages, the Muslim World, especially on the Iberian Peninsula, was instrumental in delivering ancient classic works to the growing intellectual circles and universities of Western Europe throughout the 12th century.
-Books were produced there in large numbers and on paper for the first time in Europe, and with them full treatises on the sciences, especially astrology and medicine where illumination was required to have profuse and accurate representations with the text.
+One of the most popular secular texts of the time were bestiaries.
+These books contained illuminated depictions of various animals, both real and fictional, and often focused on their religious symbolism and significance, as it was a widespread belief in post-classical Europe that animals, and all other organisms on Earth, were manifestations of God.
+These manuscripts served as both devotional guidance and entertainment for the working class of the Middle Ages.